THE ASCENT CHAPTER EIGHT

 ‘Yes, of course, Mo.
 After getting me on your side, now you’re muddying the waters again.’

-‘When you’re ready,’ Mo said, continuing, ‘we can discuss these questions at length since there are nuances to this that need to be considered to appreciate the synthesis of intelligent design and evolutionary principles.
+‘When you’re ready,’ Mo said, continuing, ‘we can discuss these questions at length since there are nuances that need to be considered to appreciate the synthesis of intelligent design and evolutionary principles.
 They are all entangled in the ongoing process of conscious creation.
 Remember our guiding precepts upon which all creation is based: as above, so below; as within, so without.’

-‘Also realise,’ Eli said, ‘what’s known in the higher spiritual domains remains beyond comprehension until it’s spiritually discerned.
+‘Also realise,’ Eli said, ‘what’s known in the higher spiritual domains remains beyond comprehension until spiritually discerned.
 As I said before, truth is truth and nothing else.
 It can never be distorted or obstructed.
 When you no longer hold to limiting beliefs, you’ll find what you once assumed to be impossible now becomes possible… as you found this morning.
 This is how miracles occur on earth.’

 ‘You mean like turning water into wine?’
 I asked.